SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 - Technology limitations are well understood; safeguards and feedback loops are in place.
 - Voice interfaces, natural language processing and other human-centric UIs are present across staff workspaces.
 There is some use of 'always-on; monitoring within the workplace and process areas.
 - New applications developed within or for the organization actively incorporate cognitive elements, and these incorporate AI ethics and governance by design.
 Budget commitments are in place to support development using AI tools.
 - Development using custom AI models have a well-established process which includes data quality security, responsible use, and audit.
+The orgainsation has experience of extending existing AI technologies with fine tuning, connectors and plug ins.
+Operational products and solutions have been developede using existing models and there may be new AIs trained using in-house data.
 - A generalized narrow AI, capable of performing many different types of tasks and with a holistic view of the organization, starts to replace many discreet cognitive services.
 - AI is capable of identifying issues and carrying out auto remediation, handing off to a person where necessary.